uniquid/developer-wiki/architecture.md

  --------------------------------------------- ---------------------------- -------------------------
 ```

+Entities interacts with each other in order to perform authentication on behalf of the user.
+Entities use data present in Contracts to enforce security policies.

 A Contract represents an agreement between two Entities and defines how they can interact.
-The contract contains the public identities of the parties used to provide the identification mechanism and a payload.
-The payload contains what the user application code needs to enforce via the contract.
+The contract contains the public identities of the parties involved in the authentication mechanism and a payload.
+The payload contains what the provider application code needs to enforce.

 This is a representation of a Contract: